-Esther is a writer, facilitator and critic with an abiding interest in how art creates public space in all its forms.
+Writer and facilitator Esther Anatolitis is one of Australia’s leading advocates for arts and culture.
 Her practice rigorously integrates professional and artistic modes of working to create collaborations, projects and workplaces that promote a critical reflection on practice.
 Esther is Executive Director of NAVA, where she is currently presenting the 2020 Advocacy Program, Deputy Chair of Contemporary Arts Precincts, who have recently opened Collingwood Yards, and a former board member of ACMI, Elbow Room, the Arts Industry Council (Victoria) and Regional Arts Australia.
 In 2020 Esther was appointed Honorary Associate Professor at RMIT School of Art, and she is also a Member of AICA Australia.

-Esther’s work has been published widely in Australia and overseas, most recently in The Age, Griffith Review, Meanjin, Overland, Daily Review, Eureka Street, Dancehouse Diary, un Magazine, The Emerging Writer, The Australian, Artichoke, Arts Hub, Houses and RealTime Arts, and she is the former arts policy columnist for Meanjin.
-Esther is one of the nation’s most sought-after commentators on arts and culture.
+Esther’s work has been published widely in Australia and overseas, including in the Guardian, the Age, Griffith Review, Meanjin, Overland, Daily Review, Eureka Street, Dancehouse Diary, un Magazine, The Emerging Writer, the Australian, Artichoke, Arts Hub, Houses and RealTime Arts, and she is the former arts policy columnist for Meanjin.
 She has been profiled in The Age, The Leader, Melbourne News, CB Online, Arts Hub, The Courier and Neos Kosmos.
 Esther also has a background in public, commercial and community media, having led multilingual newsrooms, broadcaster training, program creation, new platform development and a radio station.
-Esther’s writing has been translated into German, Greek and Ukrainian.
+Esther’s writing has been translated into German, Greek, French and Ukrainian.
 Experimentation is her writerly love: in 2016, she exhibited her INDEX-SYSTEM project at Mailbox Arts Space, and in 2017, she was a keynote speaker and site-specific workshop presenter at Performing, Writing in New Zealand.
 Esther has a chapter on the role of the institution in The Relationship is the Project, an invaluable resource curated by Jade Lillie.
 This text, and Esther’s experimental piece Art ⇄ Architecture, have been included on university curricula.

-High-level sector development is core to Esther’s ethos: she actively fosters industry-wide networks, and is regularly invited to facilitate or consult on strategic planning and programming for arts organisations, advocacy bodies, cultural institutions, university faculties and regional governments.
+Esther is one of the nation’s most sought-after commentators on arts and culture.
+High-level policy and industry development is core to her ethos: Esther actively fosters sector-wide networks, and is regularly invited to facilitate or consult on strategic planning and programming for arts organisations, advocacy bodies, cultural institutions, university faculties and regional governments.
 Esther has chaired global advocacy and industry development sessions at the IFACCA World Summit, CARFAC and Americans for the Arts.
 She has been commissioned by urban and regional councils to develop, critique or review their arts and cultural policies, and has sat on numerous policy advisories.
 In 2019 Esther created Arts Day on Hill as a NAVA collaboration with national cross-artform bodies to lead long-term engagement on arts and cultural policy.
 Esther’s advocacy workshops are presented all over Australia to artists, artsworkers and executive leaders.
-She has been an expert peer assessor for the Australia Council, Catalyst, Creative Victoria and the City of Melbourne.
-She has judged the Georges Mora Fellowship, the Urban Realities Docklands 72hr Design Challenge, the Australian Institute of Landscape Architects’ Street Works international design competition, the NEMBC Awards, the Gertrude St Projection Festival and the Science Week Art Prize.
+She has been an expert peer assessor at all Australian government levels as well as for foundations and private philanthropy.
+Esther has judged the Georges Mora Fellowship, the Urban Realities Docklands 72hr Design Challenge, the Australian Institute of Landscape Architects’ Street Works international design competition, the NEMBC Awards, the Gertrude St Projection Festival and the Science Week Art Prize.
 In 2013, Esther was a finalist in the Melbourne Awards for Contribution to Profile by an Individual, nominated by regional Victorian artist and curator, Tamara Marwood.
 In 2017, Esther accepted the Victoria Day Award for the Arts in recognition of Regional Arts Victoria’s work in inspiring the arts across the state.
 In 2018, Esther was named one of Australia’s 100 Women of Influence by the Australian Financial Review.
 In 2019, Esther co-facilitated Australian Cultural Policy: The Next Decade, a partnership between Monash University’s Masters of Cultural & Creative Leadership and NAVA.
 In the Art Life’s warmly collegiate 2020 Power Trip, Esther was named the eighth most influential person in the arts in Australia.

 Across all such involvements is an abiding interest in the spatial, cultural and political configurations that are responsible for the emergence of the new.